Thomas Campbell (poet): Career

 In 1803 Campbell married his second cousin, Matilda Sinclair, and settled in London.
 He was well received in Whig society, especially at Holland House.
 His prospects, however, were slight when in 1805 he received a government pension of £200.
-In that year the Campbells removed to Sydenham.
+In that year the Campbells removed to Peak Hill, Sydenham.
 Campbell was at this time regularly employed on the Star newspaper, for which he translated the foreign news.
 In 1809 he published a narrative poem in the Spenserian stanza, Gertrude of Wyoming – referring to the Wyoming Valley of Pennsylvania and the Wyoming Valley Massacre – with which were printed some of his best lyrics.
 He was slow and fastidious in composition, and the poem suffered from overelaboration.
 Francis Jeffrey wrote to the author:

 "Your timidity or fastidiousness, or some other knavish quality, will not let you give your conceptions glowing, and bold, and powerful, as they present themselves; but you must chasten, and refine, and soften them, forsooth, till half their nature and grandeur is chiselled away from them.
 Believe me, the world will never know how truly you are a great and original poet till you venture to cast before it some of the rough pearls of your fancy."

 In 1812 he delivered a series of lectures on poetry in London at the Royal Institution; and he was urged by Sir Walter Scott to become a candidate for the chair of literature at Edinburgh University.
 In 1814 he went to Paris, making there the acquaintance of the elder Schlegel, of Baron Cuvier and others.
 His pecuniary anxieties were relieved in 1815 by a legacy of £4000.
 He continued to occupy himself with his Specimens of the British Poets, the design of which had been projected years before.
 The work was published in 1819.
 It contains a selection with short lives of the poets, and prefixed to it a critical essay on poetry.
 In 1820 he accepted the editorship of the New Monthly Magazine, and in the same year made another tour in Germany.
 Four years later appeared his "Theodric", a not very successful poem of domestic life.